nctruong/technical-assets/instruction_and_explanation.md

 ### Easy to use
 - The responsibility of each class and module is clear enough to know.
-- Each Route and Trip we can provide any starting point and ending point (towns) and involving it's behaviours to get the results.
+- Each Route and Trip we can provide any starting point and ending point (towns) and involving it's behaviors to get the results.

 ### Easy to evolve
 - In future, if we want to add extra behaviors to Trip, just add extra public methods, including modules if necessary.